Universal Credit is now being rolled out across the UK.

 What if I pay rent?

-If you pay rent - this will be included in your monthly Universal Credit payment.
+If you pay rent, this will be included in your monthly Universal Credit payment.
 It will be your responsibility to pay the full amount to your landlord directly.
 Claimants in Scotland have the option to have housing costs paid directly to landlord.

 What else can I do to prepare for Universal Credit?